 14-hour shift limit

-Drivers have a 14-hour window to drive a maximum of 11 hours and are required to take a 30-minute break every 8 hours.
+Drivers have a 14-hour window to drive a maximum of 11 hours and are required to take a 30-minute break after 8 hours of driving time.
 The 14-hour driving limit restricts drivers from driving any longer than the fourteenth consecutive hour on duty, after 10 hours off duty.

 11-hour driving limit